Turner sets deadline for medical marijuana licenses

 “I take it there are plenty of vendors that are still not licensed,” Selectman Steve Maheu said at Monday’s board meeting.

 “Yes, there are quite a few,” Schaub said.
-Most of the unlicensed establishments were approved by the Department of Health and Human Services before the town ordinances were approved, he said.
+Most operators of the unlicensed establishments were registered by the state before the town ordinances were approved, he said.

 The town licensing process takes between 30 and 45 days, and there is a penalty for noncompliance.